-(Apply) Celebration will include SHI’s second biennial youth exhibit of Northwest Coast art in an effort to increase the number of young artists making high quality pieces and to share their work with the public.
-Cash awards will be made to schools of the winners for art supplies to be used by schools or organizations for future instruction in Northwest Coast art.
-All youth chosen to exhibit will receive a specially-made Juried Art Show t-shirt and winners also will receive a certificate.
+SHI's biennial Celebration includes a Juried Youth Art Exhibit of Northwest Coast art in an effort to increase the number of young artists making high quality pieces and to share their work with the public.
+Cash awards are made to schools of the winners for art supplies to be used by schools or organizations for future instruction in Northwest Coast art.
+All youth chosen to exhibit receive a specially-made Juried Art Show t-shirt and winners also receive a certificate.
 The competition is open to all youth in grades 6-12.
-Winners will be announced on June 6 in conjunction with the Juried Art Show award ceremony, and the exhibit will run June 1–30, 2018, at the Juneau Arts & Culture Center.
+The exhibit is held in June every even year.

 First Friday: SHI Seeking Artists

 (Register) Sealaska Heritage and the Sealaska Heritage Store participate in Juneau’s First Friday, a monthly celebration of the arts.
 We provide space for artists to demonstrate and sell their work in the Walter Soboleff Building.
 First Friday events occur from 4:30-8:00pm on the first Friday of each month.
 SHI’s waives our usual $5 fee for admission into the exhibit and Shuká Hít (clan house) and we plan to have performing artists in Shuká Hít during these events.
 We expect a steady stream of visitors coming through.
 Artists who want to participate must register with SHI.